actswartz/ansible/TUES/07_7 – Variables & Inclusions.md

 * A variables file (`vars_iosxe.yml`)
 * A task file (`tasks_iosxe.yml`)
 * A clean, modular playbook (`iosxe_vars_inclusions_lab.yml`)
-* Configurations applied to IOS-XE routers using variables
+* IOS-XE routers configured with hostname, loopback, and banner from variables
 * An understanding of variable overrides with `group_vars`

----